ThomasBassa/near-netcar/docs/Interface.md

 ### aero.near.honkHorn()
 <!-- Describe only the behavior of this call.
 Not the obstacle... -->
-* Behavior - Every time an obstacle is detected or when the user requests, the horn will sound
+* Behavior - Works when obstacles are detected and when called through the joystick trigger.
+Makes the horn honk.

 ## Publish/Subscribe Topics
 <!-- The PubSub components need a different format: